 Suvilahti cultural centre is a former power plant that comprises nine buildings, two gasometers and yard space.
-Tenants range from authors to a brewery bar and from graffitigallery to a restaurant.
-The operating model for the area is similar to that of the Cable Factory, the largest cultural centre in Finland, in Ruoholahti.
+Tenants range from authors to circus schools.
+The operating model for the area is similar to that of the Cable Factory, one of the largest cultural centres in Finland, in Ruoholahti.

 Suvilahti is a unique industrial milieu that is changing all the time - at least its graffiti wall looks different every day.
 Suvilahti is home to a wide range of cultural actors and a venue for major public events and festivals.

-The former power and gas plant encompasses nine buildings: Kattilahalli, Makasiini, Tiivistämö, Puhdistamo, Konttori, Kojehuone, Mittarikorjaamo, Porttirakennus, and Valvomo as well as 2.5 hectares of open-air yard space.
+The former power and gas plant encompasses nine buildings: Voimalaitos, Makasiini, Tiivistämö, Puhdistamo, Konttori, Kojehuone, Mittarikorjaamo, Porttirakennus, and Valvomo as well as 2.5 hectares of open-air yard space.

-Two large gasometers of steel and brick have become local landmarks.
-The demolition, cleaning and refurbishment of these gasometers has begun in phases in the autumn 2016.
-After the refurbishment, the gasometers can be transformed into cultural use.
+Two large gasholders of steel and brick have become local landmarks.
+The demolition, cleaning and refurbishment of these gasholders has begun in phases in the autumn 2016.
+After the refurbishment, the gasholders can be transformed into cultural use.

-Suvilahti’s tenants range from authors to a brewery bar and from galleries to a restaurant.
+Suvilahti’s tenants range from photographers to a brewery bar and from venues for gigs to circus schools.
 As the renovation of the facilities progresses, more tenants and activities will appear offering open year-round cultural activities and entertainment.

 Suvilahti’s location in the heart of the new Kalasatama district represents a unique opportunity to transform the area into a lively social space.